Nemo Science Center – Amsterdam

 The museum presents various science-related subjects sorted into – currently eleven – semi-permanent galleries entitled Miracle of Science, Phenomena, Machine park, Amazing constructions, Water world, The joy of science, Water Power, Teen facts, Laboratory, Journey through the mind, and Smart Technology.
 The exhibitions feature interactive and multimedia exhibits, 3D reconstructions and models, and a large ensemble of specimens.

-NEMO’s panoramic roof and the “Energetica” exhibition, photos by DigiDaan
+NEMO’s panoramic roof and the “Energetica” exhibition, photos by DigiDaan, courtesy of NEMO.

 NEMO also hosts temporary exhibitions, workshops, and educational programs.